digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 updated on Canton transparently, provided some guidelines in making the changes are followed.
 For example, you can fix an application bug by uploading the DAR of the fixed package.
-This feature requires the minimum versions of LF 1.17 and Canton Protocol versions 6.
+This feature requires the minimum versions of LF 1.17 and Canton Protocol version 7.
 This section provides an overview of the SCU feature, while :ref:`The Smart Contract Upgrade Model in Depth
 <upgrade-model-reference>` is a concise, technical description of the feature.